 We may continue to acquire or make investments in complementary companies, products or technologies.
 We may not realize the anticipated benefits of any other acquisition or investment.
 If we acquire another company, we will likely face some or all of the same risks, uncertainties, earnings and disruptions as discussed above with respect to the Bradford Particle Design and Shearwater acquisitions.
+We may face risks relating to difficult integrations of personnel, technology and operations, uncertainty whether any integration will be successful and whether earnings will be negatively affected, and potential distractions to our management with respect to these acquisitions.
 In addition, our earnings may suffer because of acquisition-related costs.

-We expect to continue to lose money for the next few years.
+We expect to continue to lose money for the next few years and may not reach profitability if our products do not generate sufficient revenue.